govau/pancake/README.md

 ```

 Batter will also run [Syrup](#syrup) after a successful run.
-You can change that behavior by adding `"uikit": { "auto-syrup": false }` into your package.json.
+You can change that behavior by adding `"uikit": { "auto-syrup": false }` into your package.json or run batter with the `--dry` flag.

 ### dry run
 `-d`, `--dry`
 Type: `<flag>`
-Default value: `no flag`

 Run batter without syrup.